Cape Fur Seals Near Cape Town

 • Snacks & Refreshments: Eat a light meal before departure or pack snacks, as food options on the island are limited.
 There is no place to enjoy a sit-down lunch on the island.
 However, there is a small kiosk that sells water and snacks but only accepts cash, so plan ahead.

 • Dress weather-conscious: Robben Island’s weather can be unpredictable, with strong winds and cooler temperatures even in summer.
 Dress in layers, wear comfortable shoes, and bring a jacket or sweater.
+Also take a sun hat and sunscreen even for the sunset cruise.
+We were standing in the full sun for at least 20 minutes while waiting to board the vessel.

 Pro Tip: Consider packing some snacks and refreshments so that you can learn about the island’s history without thinking about food.